Dolo1993/Emmanuel-DK-Dolo/README.md

 # Emmanuel DK Dolo

 ## Personal Introduction
 Hello!
-I’m Emmanuel DK Dolo, a junior software engineer passionate about building innovative solutions and continuously learning.
-I hold a degree in [Your Degree] from [Your University] and have experience in various programming languages and development tools.
-My interests include software development, web technologies, and contributing to open-source projects.
+My name is Emmanuel DK Dolo, a junior software engineer with a passion for building innovative solutions and a commitment to lifelong learning.
+I’m currently pursuing a Bachelor’s degree in Software Engineering from Brigham Young University.
+Over time, I’ve developed a strong foundation in various programming languages and development tools.
+My interests span software development, web technologies, and contributing to open-source projects, where I find joy in creating and improving software that impacts communities.

 ## Skills and Technologies
 - **Programming Languages:** JavaScript, Python, HTML5, CSS Level 3